Jamf-Concepts/Setup-Manager/ConfigurationProfile.md

 ### SF Symbols:

-When the icon source starts with `symbol:`, Setup Manager will create the icon using that symbol's name.
+When the icon source starts with `symbol:`, Setup Manager will create the icon using that symbols name.
 You can look up symbol names using the [SF Symbols](https://developer.apple.com/sf-symbols/) app.

 Note that the availability and appearance of SF Symbols may vary with the OS version and language/region.